eslavnov/pylips/README.md

 The current version of the API does not allow switching input sources anymore (?), use [this tool](https://github.com/eslavnov/android-tv-remote) instead (Android TVs only).

+### Supported models

+As stated by Philips, the following models support the Jointspace protocol.

+#### 2009 models
+7664H, 8xx4, 9xx4 - having software version >= 0.26.76.0.
+You might have to enable the Jointspace protocol as described in your manual.

+#### 2010 models
+7000-series and up - having software version >= 0.140.25.0.
+You might have to enable the Jointspace protocol as described in your manual.

+#### 2011 models and up
+All smart TV's from 2011 and up, no matter what software version, support the Jointspace protocol and have it enable as a factory default.

 ## Table of contents ##
 1. [Prerequisites](#prerequisites)
 1. [Setting up Pylips](#setting-up-pylips)